 Have you met the sheep at Learning Tree Farm?
 Sheep are important to farmers because their wool helps us to make clothes!
-Every spring at Babies on the Farm, visitors can watch our sheep get sheered for summer!
+Every spring, visitors can watch our sheep get sheered for summer!

 We have two pigs every spring, summer, and fall at Learning Tree Farm.
 Pigs are often kept on the farm as a source of food for the farmers and their families.

 We have three donkeys at Learning Tree Farm and they have an important job!
 Donkeys help to keep the other farm animals safe from predators like coyotes.
 Our three donkeys are Marshmallow, Boo, and Surprise and they love to meet new friends who visit the farm.